-Students must obtain permission from the division dean or department chair from which the course is offered and obtain approval from a counselor.
+Students must obtain permission from the dean of the school or department chair from which the course is offered and obtain approval from a counselor.
 A \$55/unit fee must be paid prior to taking the exam.
-Department chairs (or division chairs) will forward the results of the examination to the Admissions and Records Office for processing and recording.
+The dean (or division chair) will forward the results of the examination to the Admissions and Records Office for processing and recording.
 The \$55 fee represents the current enrollment fee of \$46 a unit plus a \$9 per unit processing fee.
 The fee for credit by exam will change if the enrollment fee changes.